codeshaine/carter/readme.md

 -- REFACTOR THE QUERY COLMUN DATA
 -- meesage to seller mail on purchase and cancel product delivery -- Need to fix the redis time on differnt routes
--- use context on frontend for cleaner look in the home page -- whenever perfrom delete need to optimise it from fb from removign from the array list for quiick changes Frontend

-have to use lazy loading later for performance optimiZation : code splitting pagination
+have to use lazy loading later for performance optimiZation : code splitting

 ---